-Learning to code at any age is an admirable aspiration, but getting into it young is ideal whether to improve career prospects or simply gain a life-long hobby.
+Learning to code at any age is an admirable aspiration, but coding for kids is ideal whether to improve career prospects or simply gain a life-long hobby.
 There are a number of different programming languages to choose between, some of which are better suited to young learners than others.
 Here is a look at the top contenders to help you make a decision for yourself or your children.
+So, here are the best programming languages to learn first.

 What makes Python such a good starting point is that it predominantly uses English words, arranged in straightforward strings, which will not be too tough to comprehend even for a total beginner.

-Furthermore it is an almost ubiquitous language, as well as one which is widely supported via child-friendly initiatives like Hour of the Code, which encourages youngsters to pick up programming as part of a structured, regular learning schedule.
+Furthermore, it is an almost ubiquitous language, as well as one that is widely supported via child-friendly initiatives like Hour of the Code, which encourages youngsters to pick up programming as part of a structured, regular learning schedule.
 You should check out the Hour of Code game library to find entertaining activities that make learning Python fun.

 As well as being supremely simple to use, Scratch has the added advantage of boasting an eager community of people who regularly share their own creations and offer support to others who want to get into the scene themselves.